 Faculty involved in the Space Studies Program:

-Andrew Meade, Track Advisor, Mechanical Engineering (on assignment thru 2022)
+Andrew Meade, Program Advisor, Mechanical Engineering (on assignment thru 2022)

 Stephen Bradshaw, Space Physics

 Ramon Gonzalez, Chemical Engineering and Biomolecular Engineering